chandms/Network_Projects/lab1/v3/README.md

 	4. client.c : It has main function which first tries to read the serverfifo.dat. if not available, prints error to stdout.

-	If client reads the fifo name, it gets commandline input from user and writes the command to fifo.

-	client waits for the reponse from server. clients reads the response written by server in the specific client fifo.
+	If client reads the fifo name, it gets commandline input from user and writes the command to fifo. client waits for the reponse from server. clients reads the response written by server in the specific client fifo, and writes the output.

 	5. makefile : It has all the commands to generate commandclient.bin, commandserver.bin